ASCO NETBALL RESULTS - NBC SVG

-At the same venue also, Young Strugglers and J and G Scorchers will meet in the Senior Division later that evening.
+Young Strugglers won by default from J and G Scorchers in the Senior Division.

+When the Tournament continues tomorrow afternoon at the Hard Court of the Gomea Methodist School, J and G Scorchers will play against ASCO (3) at 5:00.

 Advertisement